ahmedqamesh/ahmedqamesh/README.md

 ## 🧭 About Me

-I am an **FPGA firmware engineer and researcher** specializing in **digital design, verification, and system integration** for high-energy physics applications.
+I am an **FPGA firmware engineer and researcher** specializing in **digital design, verification, and system integration** for real life applications.
 My expertise spans the complete FPGA development cycle — from concept and architecture design to synthesis, simulation, and hardware validation.
 I am passionate about applying FPGA technology to solve complex problems in data acquisition, control systems, and real-time signal processing.

 ---